-Angioedema has also been reported with other DPP-4 inhibitors.
+Hypersensitivity Reactions: Discontinue TRADJENTA, assess for other potential causes, institute appropriate monitoring and treatment, and initiate alternative treatment for diabetes.
 Use caution in a patient with a history of angioedema to another DPP-4 inhibitor because it is unknown whether such patients will be predisposed to angioedema with TRADJENTA.

 Bullous Pemphigoid: There have been reports of bullous pemphigoid requiring hospitalization.
 Tell patients to report development of blisters or erosions.
 If bullous pemphigoid is suspected, discontinue TRADJENTA.

-Nasopharyngitis, hypoglycemia (when used in combination with sulfonylurea)
+MOST COMMON ADVERSE REACTIONS (≥5%): Nasopharyngitis, hypoglycemia (when used in combination with sulfonylurea)

 DRUG INTERACTIONS: The efficacy of TRADJENTA may be reduced when administered in combination with a strong P-gp or CYP3A4 inducer.
 Alternative treatments should be used.